JAndrassy/WiFiEspAT/README.md

 This library can work with AT firmware 2.1.x.
 AT firmware 2.1.x is build on Espressif RTOS SDK for esp8266 and esp32.

-The flashing command of AT2 with esptool is `esptool.py write-flash @download.config`.
+The flashing command of AT2 with esptool is `esptool.py write_flash @download.config`.
 I recommend to change in download.config file flash_mode to qio if your ESP module supports it and flash frequency to 40MHz if your module doesn't support 80MHz.

 The AT 2.1 binary for esp8266 build by Espressif requires at least 2 MB flash and uses pins 15 as TX and 13 as RX.
 To have the AT firmware communicating on usual pins 1 as TX and 3 as RX, you can use at flashing of the firmware AT2_esp8266_factory_param_tx1rx3.bin from extras folder of this library instead of factory_param.bin bundled with the AT firmware.